gcode-de/mealwheel/README.md

 ## Description

-MealWheel is a revolutionary platform designed to simplify food and grocery planning for the week.
-Featuring a recipe database as well as the oppurtunity to create your own recipes, Mealwheel provides a sophisticated automatic week planner as well as a shopping list that you can populate with the ingredients for the meals of the whole week by just one click!
-Organize your recipes in collections, share filtered views with your friends and so much more.
+MealWheel streamlines food and grocery planning for your week.
+With a database of recipes and the option to add your own, it offers an automatic weekly planner and a shopping list that can be easily filled with ingredients for your weekly meals with just one click.
+You can organize recipes into collections, share your planning and shopping list with friends, and explore many more features designed for convenience.

 ## Features